brucee63/cheat-sheets/kubernetes/rabbitmq/README.md

 I've looked at both Traefik and NGINX for the RabbitMQ external access use case.
 For RabbitMQ, NGINX Ingress ended up being the simpler option for me to expose the AMQP protocol via TCP.
 It's also the default ingress provider for minikube (if you enable it), which is useful.
 Both seem the handle HTTP/HTTPS equally well, but Traefik appeared to require more explict/verbose TCP configuration to setup.
-If anyone has a comparable example using Traefik, I'd be interested to see it.

 Note, there is nothing stopping you from having more than one ingress controller in use on a cluster for different purposes/use cases.